 With this in mind, we want to provide a short guide to help men understand why they may be experiencing urinary incontinence, what they can expect when they visit a doctor, and potential treatment plans.

-What is Male Incontinence?
+What are the Main Types of Male Incontinence?

 In a nutshell, male incontinence occurs when a patient can’t control his bladder.
 There are several types of male urinary incontinence: